 Following their rejection would be the start of Jesus' time in the heart of the earth.
-Here are three possibilities for the duration of that time:
+Here are some possibilities for the duration of that time:

 - 1. Death to resurrection.
-This is the standard understanding but results in only 2 days and 2 nights. - 2.
+This is the standard understanding but results in only two days and two nights. - 2.
 Rejection to resurrection.
-As the rejection was clearly well before Thursday night, this scenario actually extends to 4 days and 5 nights. - 3.
+As the rejection/initial betrayal (the money was even paid) was clearly well before Thursday night, this scenario actually extends to four days and five nights. - 3.
 Rejection to death.
-This period of 3 days and 3 nights corresponds to the time the Jewish leaders had it in their minds to finally kill Him until the deed was done.
+This period of three days and three nights corresponds to the time from when the Jewish leaders had it in their minds (hearts) to finally kill Him until the deed (the crucifixion) was done.

 It could be said that He was in the hands of His enemies (while He was being treated according to what was in their hearts) for only one day and one night (from His physical capture until His death.)
-Once He was dead and buried they could no longer, by their hands, manifest their hatred of Him.
+Once He was dead and buried, they could no longer, by their hands, manifest their hatred of Him.